hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

   be attached.
 The files listed in this configuration will all be put into the root directory of the floppy disk; sub-directories are not supported.

+* `format` (string) - Either "ovf" or "ova", this specifies the output format of the exported virtual machine.
+This defaults to "ovf".

 * `guest_additions_path` (string) - The path on the guest virtual machine where the VirtualBox guest additions ISO will be uploaded.
 By default this is "VBoxGuestAdditions.iso" which should upload into the login directory